THS Logo Text Black

 What to Do If Your Tattoo Gets Infected

 1. Observe Carefully: Pay close attention to the signs and symptoms.
 Uneven redness, extreme swelling, a sensation of heat, or discharge are common signs of infection.
-Remember that these could simply be normal healing responses, but persistent symptoms should not be ignored.
 Any doubts?
 Always err on the side of caution!

 3. Seek Medical Attention: If symptoms persist or worsen, it’s time to dash to a healthcare provider.
 They can provide the appropriate treatment, which could include antibiotics to combat infection.